Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

 - Export your restrictions to have backup

-- Sync may stop working properly with installations using a different version
+- Sync may stop working properly with installations using different versions

 - Re-applying or re-syncing restrictions may be required